-Begin your new Vegetable Garden in the Fall
+Start a Vegetable Garden in Fall & Winter

 Fall or Autumn, call it what you will but it’s the best time of the year to start a new garden.
 In my experience as an allotment secretary, most new gardeners tend to arrive with the spring flush.
 Full of energy and excitement they begin digging and planting and generally wearing themselves out.
 They also have a lot more challenges, since perennial weeds and their seeds will be competing with veg, and there’s generally a lot more to do in a lot less time.

 The organic gardening tips below will help you get a head start on creating an edible garden.
 Starting work in the autumn instead of spring will first off save you a lot of time and stress.
 It will also help ensure that your soil is protected and that next year’s crops will be bountiful.

 If you’re starting your veggie patch from scratch the sea of grass and weeds might seem daunting.
 You might even be tempted to use a herbicide to kill everything and start from a blank canvas.
 If you do, you’ll be doing your garden a disservice.

 Soil is a complex ecosystem made up of billions of organisms and the more vibrant this micro-community is, the healthier your garden will be.
 Over cultivation and use of chemical pesticides, herbicides, and fungicides can disrupt this balance and also make gardening a lot more difficult and expensive.

 The simplest way to clear land is by suppressing the vegetation.
 There are a number of ways to do it but my favourite is laying dark polythene plastic over the ground.
 Over a period of 2-3 months the annual weeds underneath will die off and the worms will have pulled the rotted material down into the soil.

 Some perennials like creeping buttercup need up to six months to die off, and others will hang on for up to a year.
 When you lift up the plastic you’ll be able to spot them easily and then manually dig them out.